| Written by Christian Aadal

 However, vehicle customisation addresses this gap.
 It typically involves three areas: engineering or mechanical conversions, exterior or cosmetic conversions, and interior or comfort conversions.

 Engineering and interior conversions are sometimes done during assembly in the factory, thanks to flexible processes, workforce, and tools exemplified by the Toyota Production System.
-Third-party companies also offer unique conversions for vehicle owners.
+Third-party companies also offer unique conversions for vehicle owners (see also: the vehicle processing center).

 Some finished car conversions are performed within the factory due to reasons of flexibility and timing.
 Not all cars are produced to order but are manufactured for the market.
 Once an order is placed, the car can be customised for specific needs, including country requirements, season, tyres, and equipment packages.